ZeeshanAmjad0495/tracklance/README.md

-Here’s an updated README for your repository:

----

 ### TrackLance - CLI Task Tracker

 TrackLance is a command-line tool for managing tasks.
 It allows you to add, update, delete, and track the status of your tasks efficiently.